iota-community/X-Team_IOTA_Streams/README.md

 ### Code samples development

-Community contributions goal includes Code examples and well-presented PoCs to kick start devs Create a list of RFP’s for the EDF to fund Open-Source development
+Code samples development goal includes Code examples and well-presented PoCs to kick start devs Create a list of RFP’s for the EDF to fund Open-Source development

 > [Discuss the work-in-progress ideas for code samples development here →]

 ###  Improvements to module/libraries

-Community contributions goal includes Developer-friendly APIs at launch Solid comms both at release and after release (e.g. spotlight for community projects using each of libs)
+Improvements to module/libraries goal includes Developer-friendly APIs at launch Solid comms both at release and after release (e.g. spotlight for community projects using each of libs)

 > [Discuss the work-in-progress ideas for improvements to module/libraries here →](